Pak lawmaker arrested for calling Prime Minister Khan's special assistant a member of Ahmadi minority community | ExBulletin

 Chohan transferred to the cybercrime wing of the Federal Investigation Agency (FIA) to have his “voice-match” with the video in which he was allegedly seen challenging Akbar’s faith, the door said. -speak.

-Chohan on a television broadcast in May claimed that Akbar was a “Qadiani” and challenged him to say under oath that “he was a Muslim and not an Ahmadi”.
+Chohan on a television talk show in May claimed that Akbar was a “Qadiani” and challenged him to say under oath that “he was a Muslim and not an Ahmadi”.

 In response, Akbar filed a complaint with the Lahore Police, who registered an FIR against Chohan on various charges, including making statements with the deliberate intention of hurting religious sentiments and causing riots.